Trump to take first step in decertifying Iran deal

 Supporters note that inspection organizations have said Iran is in compliance with the demands of the existing agreement.

-Trump and aides have said that Iran may be living up to the letter of the agreement, but argued that the deal overall is flawed and Iran's de-stabilizing activity in the region undermines the spirit of the agreement.
+Trump and aides have said that Iran may be living up to the letter of the agreement — "we don't dispute that they are under technical compliance," Tillerson said — but argued that the deal overall is flawed and Iran's de-stabilizing activity in the region undermines the spirit of the agreement.

+Tillerson and National Security Adviser H.R.
+McMaster said they have discussed their new Iran approach with members of Congress.
+While a new agreement may not be possible, they said some lawmakers have been receptive, and improving the agreement is worth a try in any case.

 © 2017 USATODAY.COM